 Musée du Quai Branly, Paris (FR)

-Les Siestes Electronique, Toulouse (FR)
+Les Siestes Electroniques, Toulouse (FR)

 Le Lieu Unique, Nantes (FR)